KaGaSi/project/Common/03-CommonUtilities.md

 Aggregates-NotSameBeads will calculate only `A-B` contact pair.
 Therefore at least two bead types must be provided for `<type names>` argument.

-\todo Add the possibility to save only certain bead types to output vcf file with joined coordinates.
+\todo Aggregates: add the possibility to save only certain bead types to output vcf file with joined coordinates.

 # JoinAggregates utility {#JoinAggregates}